-III.C.
-Professional Service
+C. Professional Service

-Professional service involves the application of a faculty member's academic and professional skills and knowledge to the completion of tasks which benefit the University, the community, or the profession.
+Professional service involves the application of a faculty member's academic and professional skills and knowledge to the completion of tasks that benefit the University, the community, or the profession.
 For example, faculty members might draw on their professional expertise to engage in a wide array of scholarly service to the governance and professionally related service activities of the University.
 Service is a vital part of faculty governance and University functioning, and evidence of the quality and significance of institutional service can support tenure and promotion.
 Governance and professionally related service create an environment that supports scholarly excellence and the achievement of the University's mission.
+Whatever the individual's relative emphasis in the performance areas, all faculty members are expected to devote at least 5% of their time to professional service activities essential to the life of the institution.
+(See Section Three).